When Do Children Begin to Count?

 Check out the library or bookstore for books with numbers like “Ten Little Ladybugs,” “Cheerios Counting Book,” and “How Do Dinosaurs Count to Ten?”
 Reading aloud to children and letting them interact with the book is a great way to introduce rote counting.

 If there is a special event coming up, like a birthday or a trip, children can use the calendar to count the days leading up to the event.
-This is another good way to practice counting forwards or backwards. (“There’s only 12 more days until summer!”)
+This is another good way to practice counting forwards or backwards. (“There are only 12 more days until summer!”)

 Lots of games incorporate counting.
 Try board games like Chutes and Ladders, Sorry, and Trouble, where children need to roll a dice or spinner then count out the spaces they need to move.
 Or, play hide and seek and watch all the counting that goes on!
 Children will be practicing their counting skills without even realizing it!